gdiazs/commons-boot-jwt-security/README.md

 ### Application properties file
-You'll need a minimum configuration in your properties, a secret word in my case a hash from sha256 and a expiration token in seconds to the future.
-If want that you token expires on 1hr just add 3600 seconds.
+You'll need a minimum configuration in your properties, a secret word in my case a hash from sha256 and a expiration value in seconds to the future.
+If you want that you token expires in 1hr just add 3600 seconds.

     #JWT security config
     token.secret= 872e4e50ce9990d8b041330c47c9ddd11bec6b503ae9386a99da8584e9bb12c4